MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/configure-ad-fs-and-azure-mfa.md

 ![AD FS and MFA](media/Configure-AD-FS-2016-and-Azure-MFA/ADFS_AzureMFA5.png)

-For Azure Government cloud only - if you run a Windows Server without the latest service pack, the [Set-AdfsAzureMfaTenant](https://docs.microsoft.com/powershell/module/adfs/export-adfsauthenticationproviderconfigurationdata) cmdlet doesn't support the `-Environment` parameter.
-If the previous steps failed to configure your Azure tenant in the Azure Government cloud due to the missing parameter, complete the following steps to manually create the registry entries.
+Windows Server without the latest service pack doesn't support the `-Environment` parameter for the [Set-AdfsAzureMfaTenant](https://docs.microsoft.com/powershell/module/adfs/export-adfsauthenticationproviderconfigurationdata) cmdlet.
+If you use Azure Government cloud and the previous steps failed to configure your Azure tenant due to the missing `-Environment` parameter, complete the following steps to manually create the registry entries.
 Skip these steps if the previous cmdlet correctly registered your tenant information or you aren't in the Azure Government cloud:

 1. Open **Registry Editor** on the AD FS server.
 1. Navigate to `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\ADFS`.
 Create the following registry key values: